PARENTS & STUDENTS

 Students are expected to honor the compass traits and respect Tapestry building spaces at all times.
 Parking lot safety includes use of sidewalks on the perimeter.
 No students will be admitted to the building prior to 7:30am.
 Breakfast is provided for students as necessary.
 No beverages or foods (except water in a clear container or lunch in sealed container) may leave the dining room after breakfast.

-Students begin to be dismissed at 3:00pm in the Lower School and 3:06pm in the Middle and High Schools.
-Parents who pick up their children will pull around in our parking lot loop and their child will be escorted from their room to the car.
+Students begin to be dismissed at 2:30pm in the Lower School and 2:33pm in the Middle and High Schools.
+Parents who pick up their children will pull around in our parking lot loop.
+Children in the Lower School will be escorted from their room to the car.

 After School Clubs